ND students in Rome join l'Arche Italy in tandem bike ride

 Searching through the Vatican Archives: Rose Luminiello presents her project on Irish religious women in the Anglophone world

-The Rome Global Gateway will be hosting researcher Rose Luminiello during the academic year 2019-2020.
-Luminiello will be staying at the Rome Gateway, while carrying out her postdoctoral research fellowship at the University of Aberdeen’s Research Institute for Irish and Scottish Studies…
+Rose Luminiello The Rome Global Gateway will be hosting researcher Rose Luminiello during the academic year 2019-2020.
+Luminiello will be staying at the Rome…

 London’s Squares, and Rome’s Piazzas: the University of Notre Dame’s architecture in Europe

-When Margaret Derwent Ketcham was a third year student of architecture in Rome, the predominant palette of the city was a terracotta orange.
-Today, the hue is different.
+Rome’s skyline When Margaret Derwent Ketcham was a third year student of architecture in Rome, the predominant palette of the city was a terracotta orange.
+Today, the hue…

 Year abroad helps Italian major develop language skills, discover senior thesis topic, and strengthen connection to family heritage